 Increase Your Milk Supply

 Many mothers worry about whether or not their body is producing enough milk.
 Stress, lack of sleep, and illness can all dwindle the amount of milk that your body produces.
-Before I left the hospital I was given some Milk Up Blend Tea to drink while I relaxed.
+Before I left the hospital I was given some Milk Up Blend Tea (Amazon affiliate link) to drink while I relaxed.

 It’s an herbal tea with a really light and smooth flavor.
 There’s no bitterness to it at all, and you can enjoy it on its own or with a meal.